openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-powermax-driver.rst

-PowerMax array FA ports to be used in a new masking view are retrieved from the port group provided as the extra spec on the volume type, or chosen from the list provided in the Dell EMC configuration file.
+PowerMax array FA ports to be used in a new masking view are retrieved from the port group provided as the extra spec on the volume type, or chosen from the list provided in the Dell configuration file.

 Storage group names
 -------------------